 - Coil count and type: The number of coils in a mattress is no longer the indicator of quality that it once was.
-Most premium innersprings have between 600 and 1,000 coils.
-More important is thickness of the coil, known in the trade as the gauge.
+Most high-end innersprings have between 600 and 1,000 coils.
+More important is the thickness of the coil, known in the trade as the gauge.
 The thicker the coil, the more durable and supportive the mattress.
-(Coil gauge typically ranges from 12 to 15, with lower numbers indicating thicker wire.)
 When you're talking coils, though, the biggest impact on cost comes from the way the coils are constructed.
 Individually pocketed coils, a feature of higher-end innersprings, can move independently, which means they contour better than so-called "open" coils and minimize motion transfer when one person in the bed tosses and turns at night.

 - Edge support: The best-quality innerspring mattresses have a layer of foam along the perimeter.
 That edge support extends the sleep surface, prevents sagging, and makes it easier to sit or lie on the edge of the bed.

 - Number and type of layers: All good innerspring mattresses will have multiple layers of material between the core of support coils and the top of the mattress.
 Those layers can be made of foam, gel, padding, and even additional springs.
 Each layer should have a specific function, such as conforming support, comfort, pressure relief, or cooling.

 Before purchasing a new hybrid bed, these are the top qualities to look for: